 Alistair has a passion for people development and creating opportunities for young people.
 Since 2014, in partnership with Sunderland University and Gestamp Tallent, Hitachi has sponsored South Durham University Technical College.
 The college opened its doors in September 2016 next to Hitachi’s Newton Aycliffe Manufacturing Facility as a new Technical School for 14–19 year olds, focused on technical knowledge and skills development, as well as academic studies.

 Alistair joined the National College for High Speed Rail Shadow Board in 2015 to add rail industry experience, overseeing the development of the college and helping to create a much-needed pipeline of skills into the industry.

-Karen Boswell OBE - Global CAO and Managing Director - Hitachi Rail Europe
+Karen Boswell OBE - Group CAO, Hitachi Rail and Managing Director, Hitachi Rail Europe

 Nick Hughes – Sales Director – Hitachi Rail Europe